tay4real/M2-D2-Homework/README.md

-# Strive-School-Module2
+# Strive-School-M2-D2 Homework
-Module 2 Day 2 Homework
-A Music Review Website
+Creating a website to showcase your favourite music albums.